ADVRHumanoids/ROSEndEffectorDocs/docs/source/examples.rst

 Schunk SVH 5-finger hand
 ***************************

-This a complex humanoids hand with lot of actuted joints and DOFs.
+This is a complex human-like end-effector with lot of actuted joints and DOFs.
 More details about it can be found in `Schunk website <https://schunk.com/it_en/gripping-systems/highlights/svh/>`_.

-Necessary steps before run ROS End-Effector with this hand:
+Some packages are necessary to run ROS End-Effector with this gripper.
+Follow the instructions to download and compile them:

 .. code-block:: bash